RickyMartin-dev/RickyMartin-dev/README.md

-Hello, my name is Ricky Martin.
+Hello, my name is Ricky Martin :wave:

 New York City based individual interested in the field of Artificial Intelligence, Computer Vision, Data Analysis, Data Science, Machine Learning, and/or Software Engineering.